CiaranMoran27/pands-project2021/README.md

 The following observations were drawn from Plot 3:
 - Data Distribution:
-  - Petal length  data range appears the largest, which can be confirmed when comparing to the standard deviaton from Fig. 9.
+  - Petal length data range is the largest, re-affirmed by standard deviaton from Fig. 9.
-  - As a whole there is dimenstional overlap of features, with the least overap observed for Setosa across all features Petal length data appears to overlatop with other features the most while sepal width shows less overlap.
+  - Petal width and petal length data appears to overlap with other features the most while sepal width shows less overlap.
+  - The Setosa species shows the least overlap across all species and no overlap for the petal width feature.
   - Although the skew model indicated that petal width data (un-grouped) had a skew value nearest to zero, it can be observed in the boxplot that the distribution appears negatively skewed for the Versicolour species on its own.
 This observation was made as the median is closer to the first quartile while the lower whisker is shorter than that of the top whisker.
 This can also be observed in the multi-coloured histogram in Plot 1.
 - Outliers:
-  - The setosa species has five outliers, two three petal length and two for petal width features.
+  - The setosa species has five outliers, three for petal length and two for petal width features.
-  - The Virginica species also has three outliers, one for sepal length and two for sepal width.
+  - The Virginica species has three outliers, one for sepal length and two for sepal width.
   - Having analysed the outliers from the boxplot it became apparent that one can deduce outlier information from a histogram also.
 If a large number of bins are set in the histogram the outlier will be more  obvious, however in this case where a medium value of bins were selected one can see potential outliers where there is a large difference between the bin height and the probability density curve (see Setosa species in plot 1).

 <br/>